MicrosoftDocs/well-architected/well-architected/security/tradeoffs.md

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Increased complexity.** The Reliability pillar prioritizes simplicity and recommends that points of failure are minimized.

 - Some security controls can increase the risk of misconfiguration, which can lead to service disruption.
-Examples of security controls that can introduce risk include network traffic rules, identity providers, virus scanning exclusions, and role-based or attribute-based access control assignments.
+Examples of security controls that can introduce misconfiguration include network traffic rules, identity providers, virus scanning exclusions, and role-based or attribute-based access control assignments.

 - Increased segmentation usually results in a more complex environment in terms of resource and network topology and operator access.
 This complexity can lead to more points of failure in processes and in workload execution.